mikemull/blerg/README.md

 # blerg
 Toy Rust program to mess with network stuff

-Right now it grabs every Layer 2 packet on a specified interface for some number of packets, and counts 'em up.
+Right now it grabs every Layer 2 packet on a specified interface for some number of packets, and counts 'em up by MAC address.
 This apparently useless function is kind of a fun way to discover stuff on your network.
 You run it like:

 ```